 Within Norgine there is a Governance Committee whose responsibilities include:

 Norgine continues to review and audit suppliers to minimise the risk of modern slavery in its supply chain.
-During the year, training was rolled out to the auditors within Norgine’s Global Quality team to ensure they understand the indicators of modern slavery.
+During the year, training was again rolled out to the auditors within Norgine’s Global Quality team and all relevant Norgine Personnel to ensure that they understand the indicators of modern slavery and Norgine’s approach to modern slavery and human trafficking.

 As part of its commitment to the Modern Slavery Act, Norgine will:

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Norgine’s modern slavery and human trafficking statement for the financial year ending 31st December 2019.
+This statement has been published in accordance with section 54 (1) the Modern Slavery Act 2015 and constitutes Norgine’s modern slavery and human trafficking statement for the financial year ending 31st December 2020.